vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 * `vitess_message`: Indicates that this is a message table.
 * `vt_min_backoff=30`, `vt_max_backoff=3600`: set bounds, in seconds, on exponential
   backoff for message retries.
-* `vt_ack_wait=30`: Wait for 30s for the first message ack.
-If one is not received, resend.
+* `vt_ack_wait=30`: Wait for 30 seconds for the *first* message send to be acked.
+  If one is not received within this time frame, the message will be resent.
 * `vt_purge_after=86400`: Purge acked messages that are older than 86400 seconds (1 day).
-* `vt_batch_size=10`: Send up to 10 messages per RPC packet.
+* `vt_batch_size=10`: Send up to 10 messages per gRPC packet.
-* `vt_cache_size=10000`: Store up to 10000 messages in the cache.
+* `vt_cache_size=10000`: Store up to 10,000 messages in the cache.
 If the demand is higher, the rest of the items will have to wait for the next poller cycle.
-* `vt_poller_interval=30`: Poll every 30s for messages that are due to be sent.
+* `vt_poller_interval=30`: Poll every 30 seconds for messages that should be [re]sent.

-If any of the above fields are missing, vitess will fail to load the table.
+If any of the above fields are missing, Vitess will fail to load the table.
 No operation will be allowed on a table that has failed to load.

 ## Enqueuing messages

-The application can enqueue messages using an insert statement, for example:
+The application can enqueue messages using a standard `INSERT` statement, for example:

 ```sql
 insert into my_message(id, message) values(1, '{"message": "hello world"}')
 ```

 These inserts can be part of a regular transaction.
-Multiple messages can be inserted to different tables.
+Multiple messages can be inserted into different tables.
 Avoid accumulating too many big messages within a transaction as it consumes memory on the VTTablet side.
 At the time of commit, memory permitting, all messages are instantly enqueued to be sent.